Host a Youth

 Supporting our community

 Home Grown's goal is to provide culturally-responsive housing options for homeless youth within the community.
-We do this by recruiting, training, and supporting community members who are willing to share their homes and "host" a youth for 3-12 months.
+We do this by recruiting, training, and supporting community members who are willing to share their homes and "host" a youth for 1-12 months (most youth need 3-6 months).
 Home Grown believes our community is strongest when we share our resources from the perspective of "us and us" and not "us vs. them".

 Why Host a Youth?